bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 streams to affect the _outside world_.

-This achieves uniformity and technical decoupling from high levels of expression down till low level facilities.
+This achieves uniformity and technical decoupling from high levels of expression down to low level facilities.
 It becomes natural and trivial to emulate hardware as no actual coupling to the hardware exists (except within a _driver_ process that might be on the other end of a channel).